Storytelling that blurs the lines and cuts across poetry, prose poetry, flash, micro fiction, and creative nonfiction.

 Pull up a chair, stay awhile, and have a read.

-Thad’s writing has been nominated for the Pushcart Prize (2020, 2023), Best Microfiction (2021, 2022), the Cambridge Prize (2020), and longlisted for the Wigleaf Top 50 (2021).
-His work is widely published and can be found in print and online literary journals.
+His writing has been nominated for the Pushcart Prize (2020, 2023), Best Microfiction (2021, 2022, 2024), Best of the Net (2024), and Best Small Fictions (2025).
+His work is widely published and can be found in print and online literary journals (see links below).

 _____________________________________